- What is Blockchain?

 But even amidst the technology being in the news and entrepreneurs, businesses, and even the world economies finding ways to catch up on the trend and thinking of its use cases, the understanding of the technology’s fundamentals is still less known.

 The intent of this infographic is to talk about the very basics of blockchain technology and bring everyone who is willing to go next-gen on the same page.

-While the infographic above would have given you the understanding of the basics of blockchain technology, let us take you through the technology descriptively, starting with the very basics of what it is and what differentiates Blockchain from traditional database.
+The infographic above would have given you the understanding of the basics of blockchain technology.
+Let us now take you through the technology descriptively, starting with the basics of what it is and what differentiates Blockchain from traditional database.